virtines/wasp/README.md

 is implemented in `pass/`, and `test/` contains a set of tests which produce the data from the paper.
 The `data_example` directory contains example data gathered from a few machines.
-For example `AMD-EPYC-7302P-cloudlab-c6525-25g/` contains the data gathered from the machine using the `cloudlab.profile` and `Intel-XEON-Gold-6126-chameleon` is from an allocation on chameleon.
-Each subdirectory contains a `README.md` file describing the machine and software environment.
+For example `AMD-EPYC-7302P-cloudlab-c6525-25g/` contains the data gathered from the machine using the `cloudlab.profile`, and `Intel-XEON-Gold-6126-chameleon` is from an allocation on chameleon.
+See `data_example/README.md` for more details on each machine's hadware and software.

 ## Acknowledgements